rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 In summary, aim to lower query evaluation times by processing and storing more metadata during ingestion time.
 That is because this processing then happens only once per version, instead of every time during lookup.
-This will increase ingestion times, but will improve the efficiency of performance-critical features within query engines and Linked Data interfaces.
+This will increase ingestion times, but will improve the efficiency of performance-critical features within query engines and Linked Data interfaces, such as querying with offsets.
 We focus on evaluating version materialization (VM), delta materialization (DM), and version (VQ) queries efficiently, as CV and CM queries can be expressed in [terms of the other ones](cite:cites tpfarchives).